zx0r/ResilientNetworkArchitectures/README.md

    - **Shadowsocks (AEAD Ciphers / 2022 Edition)**:
      - _Strengths_: Simple, lightweight, low resource usage, performs well.
 SS-2022 edition has improved inherent obfuscation.
-     - _Considerations_: **Crucially, in strong censorship environments, base Shadowsocks (even SS-2022) needs a robust pluggable transport (like `v2ray-plugin` or `cloak`) to hide its still-analyzable characteristics.**
+     - _Considerations_: **Crucially, in strong environments, base Shadowsocks (even SS-2022) needs a robust pluggable transport (like `v2ray-plugin` or `cloak`) to hide its still-analyzable characteristics.**

-5. **Not Generally Recommended for High-Censorship Environments (if used standalone without robust obfuscation)**:
+5. **Not Generally Recommended for High-Environments (if used standalone without robust obfuscation)**:
    - **WireGuard (standalone)**: Excellent VPN protocol, but its UDP traffic has a distinct signature easily identified and blocked by DPI.
    - **OpenVPN (standalone)**: Also has known fingerprints, though obfuscation techniques exist (e.g., via stunnel, obfsproxy, or XOR patch).
    - **Plain SOCKS5/HTTP proxies**: Unencrypted, easily blocked.

-##### 9.3 Recommendation for General Purpose High-Resistance Circumvention (2025) <a name="recommendation-general-purpose"></a>
+##### 9.3 Recommendation for General Purpose High-Resistance secure access architectures (2025) <a name="recommendation-general-purpose"></a>

-**As of 2025, for users seeking a primary protocol that balances the highest levels of resistance to sophisticated censorship, excellent performance, and reasonable usability (with appropriate clients), the combination of VLESS + XTLS + Reality (via Xray-core) is considered the leading choice.**
+**As of 2025, for users seeking a primary protocol that balances the highest levels of resistance to sophisticated, excellent performance, and reasonable usability (with appropriate clients), the combination of VLESS + XTLS + Reality (via Xray-core) is considered the leading choice.**

 **Rationale**:

 - **Superior TLS Mimicry & Active Probing Resistance**: The Reality feature, by borrowing handshake parameters from popular, high-traffic websites, presents an extremely convincing and difficult-to-block TLS fingerprint.
 This makes it highly resilient to both passive DPI and active probing.
 - **Performance**: XTLS minimizes encryption overhead compared to traditional TLS-in-TLS tunneling, offering performance close to direct connections, with low CPU usage.
-- **Active Development and Focus**: Xray-core, which pioneers VLESS+XTLS+Reality, is actively developed with a strong focus on anti-censorship innovations.
+- **Active Development and Focus**: Xray-core, which pioneers VLESS+XTLS+Reality, is actively developed with a strong focus on innovations.
 - **Growing Client Support**: Widely supported in leading multi-protocol clients (NekoRay, Clash Verge/Nyanpasu, v2rayN, Shadowrocket, NekoBox, etc.), making it accessible.

 **Strong Alternatives and Complements**: